domyd/mlp/README.md

 Tested and supported on macOS and Windows.

-You'll need to have the Rust programming language installed.
+You'll need to have the Rust programming language installed, as well as the [Git LFS](https://git-lfs.github.com/) extension.

 ### Windows